PsyUma/PirateNFTClub/index.md

 ## The Pirate NFT Club
 Pirate NFT Club is a project by two people, Uma and Sowmya.
 We think of this club as a place to learn how to create and mint ERC721 NFTs.
 Learn how to stake your NFTs and how to bring your NFTs to the metaverse.
 We will soon be launching a collection of tools to simplify the process of NFT creation and minting.
-Finally, we will launch a P2E game where you can use the PirateNFTClub NFTs to play.
+Finally, we will launch a P2E game where you can use the PirateNFTClub NFTs to play, earn and trade NFTs.

+We will be posting regular project updates on this site soon.

 ## Why should you buy our NFTs
 - Our NFTs are not just collectibles, they can be used in the P2E game we will be launching
-- We will be launching tools and utilities for NFT minting, owners of our NFTs will have unlimited access to resources.
+- We will be launching tools and utilities for NFT minting, owners of our NFTs will have unlimited access to resources and other exclusive benefits.

 ### Our Pirate NFTs
 We are launching our NFTs on Opensea: [PirateNFTClub](https://opensea.io/PirateNFTClub)

 #### PirateCaptains
-We will be launching a collection of 10,000 pirate captains on Feb 28th, 2022
+We will be launching a collection of 15,555 pirate captains on Feb 28th, 2022

 ![PirateCaptain](abc.png)